Unveiling new disease, pathway, and gene associations via multi-scale neural networks: Material Methods

 \subsection{Neural network based data--integration framework}

-We propose three neural networks (NN) predicting a patient diagnosis based on differential gene expression.
-The structures of two of the neural networks are based on molecular organization, i.e. by gene--complex and gene--pathway annotations downloaded from Reactome (see Figure \ref{fig:nn}).
+We propose a neural network (NN) predicting a patient diagnosis based on differential gene expression.
+The structure of the neural network is based on molecular organization, more specifically gene--pathway annotations downloaded from Reactome (see Figure \ref{fig:nn}).
 We integrate molecular organization data into our model to reflect the idea that complex diseases, such as cancer, can be the results of the perturbations of groups of genes, as opposed to a single gene.
-Using Reactome data allows us to incorporate prior knowledge into our model in the form of biologically meaningful groupings of genes. \tikzstyle{state}=[circle,draw=black,fill=none,minimum size=20pt,inner sep=0pt] \tikzstyle{edge} = [draw,thick,-] In our case, the objective of a NN is to predict a patient's diagnosis from the corresponding differential gene expression profile.
-A neural network can be expressed as a series of matrix multiplications interleaved with non-linear functions, i.e. the output $\mathbf{Y}$ of a neural network with $n-1$ hidden layers can be written as $ \mathbf{Y}=f_n\left(\mathbf{W}_nf_{n-1}\left(\ldots f_1(\left(\mathbf{W}_1\mathbf{X}\right)\right)\right)$ where $\mathbf{X}$ represents the input data, $\mathbf{W}_i$ the weights of layer $i$, and $f_i(\cdot)$ the non-linear function applied to the output of the $i^{th}$ layer.
-The optimization problem can be written as the minimization of the loss function $\mathcal{L} = g\left(\hat{\mathbf{Y}},\mathbf{Y}\right)$, where $\hat{\mathbf{Y}}$ is the objective, or ground truth, and $g(\cdot)$ is a predefined function.
-We design three NN architectures as follows

-where $s$ is the softmax function \cite{goodfellow2016deep}, typically used for multiclass classification problems, and $f$ is the hyperbolic tangent, which is chosen to allow a hidden unit to have either positive or negative value (i.e. up- or down-regulation for protein complexes or pathways).
-The first setting corresponds to a multiclass logistic regression (no hidden layer) that is used as a reference model, the second setting corresponds to a neural network with only one hidden layer capturing gene--pathway links, and the last setting corresponds to a neural network with two hidden layers, capturing gene--complex and complex--pathway links, respectively.
-We use the classical cross-entropy function to define our loss function $\mathcal{L}$.
-Hereafter, we refer to these models as NN1, NN2, and NN3, respectively.
+Using Reactome data allows us to incorporate prior knowledge into our model in the form of biologically meaningful groupings of genes.